 What should I expect from a Site Consultation with an architectural designer?

-For a new custom home, cottage or renovation, the complimentary site consultation allows you to:
+For a new custom home, cottage, or renovation, the residential site consultation allows you to:

 - become acquainted with Jim and see if there is a good fit for working together;

 - obtain a professional Architectural Designer’s opinion on the feasibility of your project;

 - review the site and discuss the zoning, setbacks, etc.;

 - discuss your ideas and goals with a professional;

 - discuss the timing and the approval process;